 Guidance for TSB Personal Banking customers running businesses

-We understand that some smaller businesses may have been using their TSB Personal Current Account for business trade.
-If your business is eligible to apply for a Bounce Back Loan and you’ve been using a TSB Personal Current Account until now, you will need to open a TSB Business Current Account (BCA) before applying for a Bounce Back Loan.
+We understand that some businesses may have been using their TSB Personal Current Account (PCA) for business trade.
+If your business is eligible to apply for a Bounce Back Loan and you’ve been using TSB PCA until now, you will need to open a TSB Business Current Account (BCA) before applying for a Bounce Back Loan.
+Please note that you will need to have held the PCA by 11 May 2020.
 When you apply for a BCA we will ask you for your 2018-2019 tax return or additional documents, so please have that ready.
 To find out more see the business current account page.

 If you are applying for a business current account